 Active-Active databases store data across multiple regions and availability zones.
 This improves scalability, performance, and availability, especially when compared to standalone databases.
-To create Active-Active databases, you need a Flexible (or Annual) Redis Enterprise Cloud subscription that enables Active-Active Redis and defines the regions for each copy of your databases.
-This is defined when you create a new subscription.
+To create Active-Active databases, you need a Flexible or Annual Redis Cloud subscription that enables Active-Active Redis and defines the regions for each copy of your databases.
+See Create an Active-Active subscription for instructions.

 Active-Active databases are distributed across multiple regions (geo-distribution).
 This improves performance by reducing latency for nearby users and improves availability by protecting against data loss in case of network or resource failure.